Game-Of-Arkadia/App-QuestHelper/README.md

 # App-QuestHelper

-QuestHelper is a WebApp that allows you to create easily the config files of the quest
+QuestHelper is a WebApp that allows you to easily create the LuxDialogues config files for a quest

 ## How to launch